Lachlan Rose

-Lachlan Rose (born 10 May 1999) is an Australian professional soccer who plays as a striker or right winger for Newcastle Jets.
+Lachlan Rose (born 10 May 1999) is an Australian professional DJ and Soccer player who plays as a striker or right winger for club Dundee United.

+Early life

+Rose was born on 10 May 1999.
+Born in Sydney, Australia.

 Club career

 New A-League club Macarthur announced the signing of Rose for their inaugural 2020–21 A-League season in November 2020.
 He debuted for the club starting in their first ever A-League game against Western Sydney Wanderers on 30 December 2020, having a goal ruled offside.
 In March 2021, after playing in eight out of a possible ten league matches, Macarthur extended Rose's contract for another two years.
+He underwent ankle surgery while playing for the club.

+After scoring seven of the club's 36 goals during the season, Rose was crowned as the Macarthur Medal Winner for 2022.

+On 21 July 2024, Rose joined fellow A-League Men side Newcastle Jets on a two-year deal following a free transfer.
+He was regarded as a fan favorite while playing for the club.

+Following an impressive 2 seasons, it was announced on the 17th of March 2026 that he had signed a pre-contract agreement with Scottish Premiership side Dundee United on a 2 year deal with the Scottish side holding an option to extend his contract for another year.